andreasvirkus/epp-and-julian/README.md

 > A wedding website as lovely as the couple itself

+The domain has resigned, but the site is still up on [epp-and-julian.netlify.com](https://epp-and-julian.netlify.com)

 ## TODO:

-- Pictures for each section
+- ~Pictures for each section~
-- Frames for pictures
+- ~Frames for pictures~
-- Landing page arrow
+- ~Landing page arrow~
-- GoogleMaps styles
+- ~GoogleMaps styles~

 ## Build Setup